sbryngelson/group-docs/group-syllabus/why-phd.md

 - A way for you to boost your CV to get a job of <type X>  (for any X, e.g., "professor")

 Toward these ends, I will aim to give you as much independence as I think you can handle (and maybe a little more), as early as you can and want to have it.
-I try to assess this on a case-by-case basis; if you feel like I misjudged it any time (e.g., too much or too little), please let me know.
+I try to assess this case-by-case; if you feel like I misjudged it any time (e.g., too much or too little), please let me know.
 The general path is increasing independence with increasing time.

 ### How long is a Ph.D.?